-Retrieval-Augmented Generation has become a core strategy for organisations deploying large language models (LLMs) in production environments.
-Its value lies in enabling models to use trusted internal data, improving factual grounding, and reducing risk without the overhead of training specialised models.
-When implemented well, RAG systems allow enterprises to extend general-purpose LLMs into domain-specific tasks while controlling cost and complexity.
+Retrieval-Augmented Generation, introduced by Lewis et al. in 2020, has become a core strategy for organizations deploying large language models (LLMs) in production.
+Its value lies in letting models use trusted internal data, improving factual grounding, and reducing risk without the overhead of training specialized models.
+When implemented well, RAG extends general-purpose LLMs into domain-specific enterprise tasks while controlling cost and complexity.

-However, many organisations discover that initial performance does not hold once the system encounters real-world usage patterns.
-Answers fluctuate.
-Relevance decays.
-Confidence remains high even when accuracy decreases.
-These issues are often attributed to hallucinations, but hallucination is usually a symptom rather than the underlying cause.
-In practice, most failures arise from weaknesses in retrieval, ranking, context construction, or inconsistent operational processes.
-A common issue across organisations is the absence of structured evaluation frameworks, making it difficult to detect where the pipeline is drifting or why performance is unstable.
+Many organizations discover that initial performance does not hold once the system meets real-world usage.
+Answers fluctuate, relevance decays, and confidence stays high even as accuracy drops.
+These issues get attributed to hallucinations, but hallucinations are usually a symptom rather than the cause.
+Most failures arise from weaknesses in retrieval, ranking, context construction, or inconsistent operational processes, and the absence of a structured evaluation framework makes it hard to detect where the pipeline is drifting or why performance is unstable.

 A RAG system is not a monolithic component.
 It is a sequence of interconnected decisions that must remain coherent for the system to behave reliably.
 Each stage introduces dependencies, potential failure modes, and opportunities for drift.
-Building robust RAG systems requires understanding these components not only in isolation but also in terms of how they interact over time.
+Building reliable RAG systems requires understanding these components not only in isolation but also in how they interact over time.

-The sections below present a comprehensive overview of the RAG architecture, describe where failures typically occur, and outline a rigorous evaluation methodology that organisations can apply to maintain system quality in production.
+The sections below provide a detailed overview of the RAG architecture, identify where failures typically occur, and outline a rigorous evaluation methodology that organizations can apply to maintain system quality in production.

 Core components of a RAG system